Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 \text{Kurt}(\epsilon_t) = \frac{\mathbb{E}[(\epsilon_t - \mu)^4]}{\sigma^4} > 3
 $$

 This autocorrelation in the squared residuals is one of the fundamental motivations for using a GARCH model, which specifically models the conditional variance based on past squared residuals and past conditional variances.
+From these mathematical properties, we can design statistical tests to assess whether the use of a GARCH model is appropriate for a given time series.

+1. **Autocorrelation Tests**: To detect volatility clustering, we can apply tests like the [**Ljung-Box Q-test**](https://en.wikipedia.org/wiki/Ljung%E2%80%93Box_test) on the squared residuals $\epsilon_t^2$.
+2. **Kurtosis Test**: Since heavy tails (excess kurtosis) are often observed in financial returns, we can perform a [**Jarque-Bera test**](https://en.wikipedia.org/wiki/Jarque%E2%80%93Bera_test) to check whether the distribution of the residuals significantly deviates from normality.

+By performing these tests, we can statistically confirm whether the time series exhibits characteristics like autocorrelation in the squared residuals and heavy tails, which are key indicators that a GARCH model is appropriate for capturing the dynamic behavior of volatility.

 **GARCH models** are specifically designed to capture this clustering behavior.
 The model dynamically adjusts the variance based on both past returns and past volatility, allowing it to accommodate periods of high and low volatility naturally.
 This is crucial in markets like cryptocurrencies, where volatility tends to persist over time after major events.
 GARCH models are particularly useful here because they don’t impose normality on the returns directly.
 Instead, by modeling volatility dynamically and accounting for changes in variance over time, they can better accommodate the heavy-tailed nature of returns, which is frequently observed in financial markets.
 This ability to model volatility fluctuations means GARCH models can better handle extreme price movements, like those often seen in Bitcoin or other cryptocurrencies.